-- 1-3 minor infractions within a grading period - 4-5 minor infractions within a grading period - 6-7 minor infractions within a grading period - 8 or more minor infractions within a grading period - 10 or more minor infractions within the semester may result in a detention. - Any minor infractions during the last three weeks of the semester may result in an automatic detention.
+1-3 minor infractions within a grading period 4-5 minor infractions within a grading period 6-7 minor infractions within a grading period 2 detentions

+8 or more minor infractions within a grading period After school work detail and/or suspension

+- 10 or more minor infractions within the semester may result in a detention. - Any minor infractions during the last three weeks of the semester may result in an automatic detention.